 Spencer is a senior from Scottsdale, Arizona majoring in business administration and concentrating in finance in the Marshall School of Business.
 He is involved on campus with the Trojan Investing Society, SC Venture Capital, and the Marshall Real Estate Finance Association.
 Spencer enjoys spending time outdoors, traveling, and playing golf and basketball.
 He will be working as an investment banking analyst this summer with Barclays in their financial sponsors group, and he hopes to build a career in private equity.

-Vanessa Yu is a senior from Arcadia, California majoring in Neuroscience and minoring in human rights.
-She is passionate about finding an intersection between medicine and social justice, and loves to get involved with the community.
-At USC, Vanessa is President of the tutoring organization Teach for LA, Hepatitis B/Bone Marrow Chair for the pre-medical organization APAMSA, External Activities Coordinator for Justice Organization for Youth, and Director of Layout for USC’s art and science magazine The Healing Process, along with being involved in the Christian Fellowship IVTCF.
-Vanessa loves reading from different genres, attending concerts, discovering new food, and traveling!
-After graduation, she hopes to attend medical school and eventually work in neglected areas that need medical attention.
+Vanessa Yu is a senior from Arcadia, California majoring in Neuroscience and minoring in Human Rights.
+She is passionate about finding an intersection between medicine and social justice.
+At USC, Vanessa is President of Teach for LA, President of Justice Organization for Youth, a Levan Fellow under USC’s Levan Institute, Co-Director of USC’s ZYGO Series, an EMT in USC’s EMSC, a research assistant at USC’s Brain and Creativity Institute, and involved in the Christian Fellowship IVTCF.
+Previously, she has served as Hepatitis B/Bone Marrow Chair for the pre-medical group APAMSA and Director of Layout for USC’s magazine The Healing Process.
+In her free time, Vanessa loves going on adventures with friends, attending concerts, and traveling!
+After graduation, she will attend medical school in the fall and hopes to eventually work in neglected areas that need medical attention.